dnelson/temet/README.md

 ===============

-Most analysis is based around a "simulation parameters" object (typically called `sP`), which specifies the simulation and snapshot of interest, amoung other details.
+Most analysis is based around a "simulation parameters" object (typically called `sP`), which specifies the simulation and snapshot of interest, among other details.

 For example, to load some data from the group catalog and snapshot of TNG100-2 at z=2